egandavidpatrick-del/project-navigator/README.md

   For a full breakdown of Enola and associated visible/hidden log files and PID naming check the Enola User Guide in the /guides/user-guides folder in this repository.

-**Observation: Hidden unlocks at exactly 5:00, Visible at 5:02 due to notification console display.**
+**Observation:** Hidden unlocks at exactly 5:00, Visible at 5:02 due to notification console display.

-**Record lock logic lineage: Flur Daniel's, London 1989 - when software engineers were real.
-I was learning the ropes back in those days :-)**
+**Record lock logic lineage:** Flur Daniel's, London 1989 - when software engineers were real.
+I was learning the ropes back in those days, AutoLISP and my AutoLISP Russian compiler :-)

 <h3>Enola Record Unlock Viewer</h3>